Jamie-Woo/personal-study/Class_2025.9_RegressionAnalysis/Review-09.04-week1.md

 $$

 has a chi-squared distribution with k degrees of freedom.
-Thus, degrees of freedom = 'number of independent squared standard normal random variables'
+<br>Thus, degrees of freedom = 'number of independent squared standard normal random variables'

 The probability density function of chi-squared distribution with k degrees of freedom: